Professional Development Offerings:

 Practicing with a Restorative Lens

 Are you interested in how to apply the principles of restorative practices to your everyday interactions with young people here in Maine?
 This training will introduce you to some of the basics of restorative practices that you can start using in your classroom, program, sports team, or wherever you’re working with young people.

 POSITIVE YOUTH DEVELOPMENT

 In this training, we’ll examine the neuroscience behind social and emotional learning, and how we can leverage SEL concepts to promote equity.
 A racial equity lens to this work is essential to cultivating positive outcomes for all young people, especially those who are marginalized.

 Fostering Strong Relationships with Young People

 These are stressful and uncertain times for all of us.
 Many of us are worried about how young people are being disparately and negatively impacted, and we want to do something to help.
 Join us to reflect on the power of strong, authentic relationships as tools for building resiliency, buffering against harm, and finding joy together.
 Rediscover your strengths as a mentor and share expertise with your peers in this 90-minute session.

 The sudden shift to online learning spaces this year has led many of us to rethink what educational spaces can look like.
 In this experiential training, we’ll explore using creative educational tools inspired by games to help us build engaging virtual programming.
 Together, we’ll “play to learn,” and talk about how to take our lesson plans to the next level.

-Have questions about our training series, or interested in learning more about a youth engagement or health topic not covered above?
-Send us an email at email@example.com or Join our email network to stay up to date with our latest training and professional development opportunities!
+Have questions about our training series, or are interested in learning more about a youth engagement or health topic not covered above?
+Send us an email at email@example.com or join our email network to stay up to date with our latest training and professional development opportunities!